ethereum-optimism/optimism/packages/contracts-bedrock/test/kontrol/pausability-lemmas.md

 ## Imports

-For writing the lemmas we use the [`foundry.md`](https://github.com/runtimeverification/kontrol/blob/master/src/kontrol/kdist/foundry.md) file.
+For writing the lemmas, we use the [`foundry.md`](https://github.com/runtimeverification/kontrol/blob/master/src/kontrol/kdist/foundry.md) file.
 This file contains and imports all necessary definitions to write the lemmas.

 ```k
 requires "foundry.md"